James E. Allen (artist): Career

-In 1934 Allen illustrated the “Sinclair Dinosaur Book” as a keepsake for visitors to the Sinclair Oil Dinosaur exhibit at The Chicago World’s Fair.
+In 1934 Allen illustrated the "Sinclair Dinosaur Book" as a keepsake for visitors to the Sinclair Oil Dinosaur exhibit at The Chicago World's Fair.
 It contained 7 full-colored illustrations from his paintings.
-It was followed by the “Sinclair Dinosaur Stamp Album” in 1935.
+It was followed by the "Sinclair Dinosaur Stamp Album" in 1935.
 Some 4 million albums were handed out at Sinclair Gas Stations as a promotional item.
-He took for inspiration the dinosaurs displayed at the “A Century of Progress” World’s Fair, which had opened the previous year in Chicago, and the work of Charles R. Knight.
+He took for inspiration the dinosaurs displayed at the "A Century of Progress" World's Fair, which had opened the previous year in Chicago, and the work of Charles R. Knight.
 Typical of his dedication, he undertook his own scientific studies under Br.
 Barnum Brown at the American Museum of Natural History to assure the accuracy of his subjects.
 In 1938 Allen produced a series of eight lithographs of dinosaurs for Sinclair Refining Company advertisements.

 But it is for his images of industrial workers from the 1930s that Allen is best known.
-In scenes of steelworkers such as “The Builders”, “The Connectors”, “Skyriders” and “Up Above the World”, he creates “a vivid and suggestive picture of the powerful rhythm of daily labour and of the fearless readiness of the workers to perform their allotted tasks”.
+In scenes of steelworkers such as "The Builders", "The Connectors", "Skyriders" and "Up Above the World", he creates "a vivid and suggestive picture of the powerful rhythm of daily labour and of the fearless readiness of the workers to perform their allotted tasks".
 In 1937 he received a commission to create twelve lithographs for the United States Pipe and Foundry Company, showing laborers installing giant pipelines in varied settings.

 In 1938 the Graphic Arts Division of the Smithsonian's Museum of American History presented a solo exhibition of his work, further elevating his stature as a master printmaker.
-As one reviewer remarked: “avoiding the present-day epidemic of social protest ... these are graphic depictions of men at work, healthy, satisfied to build for tomorrow, proud in their strength and manual skill”.
+As one reviewer remarked: "avoiding the present-day epidemic of social protest ... these are graphic depictions of men at work, healthy, satisfied to build for tomorrow, proud in their strength and manual skill".
 Allen turned from themes of industry to "more exciting" themes of war in the early 1940s, showing scenes of bombers, convoys, dirigibles, etc. but never strayed from his focus on the role people played.
-Scenes like "Parachutists", "Reserves", "Everybody's War", and “Stowing the Jumbo” focus on personal struggle and labor that was characteristic of his prints before his war experience.
+Scenes like "Parachutists", "Reserves", "Everybody's War", and "Stowing the Jumbo" focus on personal struggle and labor that was characteristic of his prints before his war experience.

 Later years

 In 1943 Allen abandoned printmaking in order to study abstract painting with Hans Hofmann.
-In two series of paintings he experimented in a new dreamlike style depicting “arabesques of figures flatly painted on a flat background with stylized suggestions of mountains.”
+In two series of paintings he experimented in a new dreamlike style depicting "arabesques of figures flatly painted on a flat background with stylized suggestions of mountains."
 In 1944 and 1945, Kindred, MacLean & Co. commissioned two new lithographs, "Caribou" and "Elk", as Christmas promotionals.
 In 1946 he became an art teacher of printmaking at the National Academy of Design in New York City.
 He retired from illustration in the 1950s but continued to exhibit his prints and paintings at fine art galleries.
-Tragically, he later developed a degenerative brain disease, diagnosed as Huntington's chorea, and one of the consequences of his illness was that he destroyed many of the preparatory sketches for the prints.
+He later developed a degenerative brain disease, diagnosed as Huntington's chorea, and one of the consequences of his illness was that he destroyed many of the preparatory sketches for the prints.

 James E. Allen died in Larchmont, New York, at the age of seventy on September 9, 1964.